chondromalasia/parenting/Heath's Guide to Having a Baby and also not Developing a Drinking Problem.md

 [Penelope Leach: Your Baby and Child from Birth to Age 5](https://www.amazon.com/Your-Baby-Child-Birth-Five/dp/0375712038) Mom got me this and it's a really lovely introduction to raising and nurturing a baby and child.
 Good fundamentals.

 [Amazing Minds](https://www.amazon.com/Amazing-Minds-Nurturing-Developing-Activities/dp/0425232247) This is an unbelievably good book and really goes through how a baby's brain develops.
 The author goes through the relevant research and does a very good job making it accessible.
-I will mail you my copy once I've gone back through it, no joke.

 ### Misc